This course 2Q4V leads to PGCE(M)QTS. The significance of the qualifications can be found here

-Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.
+Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.

-Part of your training is delivered from the university and part from our strategic lead primary (Fox Primary School, W8).
+Part of your training is also delivered from the university and part from our strategic lead primary (Fox Primary School, W8).
 Fox is rated ‘Outstanding’ by Ofsted, with very high academic standards and significant experience of teacher training.

-At school, through an initial programme of observations you will become familiar with the organisation and working of the school (pupil groups and pastoral systems, staffing, curriculum, resources, facilities, approaches to learning and teaching, lesson planning and assessment).
+At school, through an initial programme of observations you will become familiar with the organisation and working of the school (pupil groups and pastoral systems, staffing, curriculum, resources, facilities, approaches to learning and teaching, lesson planning and assessment.